holosiek/SQLProjekt/projekt.md

 DECLARE @blad AS NVARCHAR(500);

-IF @Imie IS NULL OR @Nazwisko IS NULL OR @ID IS NULL OR @Klasa IS NULL
+IF @Imie IS NULL OR @Nazwisko IS NULL OR @Klasa IS NULL

 BEGIN
 	SET @blad = 'Błędne dane, sprawdź podane argumenty.';